maartenba/maartenba.github.io/_posts/2022-05-03-techniques-and-tools-to-update-your-csharp-project-migrating-to-nullable-reference-types-part-4.markdown

 * It inserts all `[NotNull]` and `[CanBeNull]` attributes inherited from base members such as implemented interfaces.
   JetBrains annotations can be inherited (unlike C#'s annotations), so they are pulled in.
 * It infers annotations, by looking at your code's branches.
 Are you returning `null`?
 A nullable return type will be inferred.
-* It converts all JetBrains Annotations in th current file to C# annotations.
+* It converts all JetBrains Annotations in the current file to C# annotations.

 ![Migrate to #nullable enable](/images/2022/04/migrate-to-nullable-enable.png)